 Where to Get Vaccinated

-The 2015-2016 flu season vaccine will be available throughout Contra Costa County beginning in the Fall of 2015.
-Ongoing Public Health Immunization Clinics will begin offering flu vaccine on October 12th, 2015.
+The 2021-22 flu season vaccine will be available throughout Contra Costa County beginning in the Fall of 2021.
+Ongoing Public Health Immunization Clinics will begin offering flu vaccine in October.

 To get a flu vaccine: